Janie228/Mission-to-Mars_Webscraping/README.md

 ![mission_to_mars](Images/spl_mission_to_mars.jpg)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this project, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

 ## Step 1 - Scraping